 Here, the sum assured increases every year by a predetermined percentage.
 The increase rate is determined when the individual buys a term insurance policy.
 It can be either simple or compounded.
 Increasing term insurance is an ideal plan for people whose financial liabilities will increase as it helps keep up with the rising prices.

 Why Should You Buy a Term Insurance Plan?

 - It provides financial security to family members of the policyholder in case of their demise during the policy term.

-- Suppose a policyholder had taken loans.
-Their demise of the policyholder may result in their family getting overburdened with liabilities.
-In this situation, it can use the pay-out from a term insurance policy to meet outstanding debts.
+- Suppose a policyholder has taken loans.
+In the event of the policyholder’s demise, their family may become burdened with outstanding liabilities.
+In this situation, they can use the payout from a term insurance policy to meet these debts.

 - When you have term insurance that covers critical illness, it can help during any unforeseen medical emergencies without draining your savings.